davidclin/my-cheatsheet/README.md

 [Testing Font Compatibility](https://gist.github.com/agnoster/3712874)<br>

 # The Heilmeier Catechism
 The Heilmeier Catechism is a set of questions designed to get to the core of a project idea.
-It was developed by George H. Heilmeier at DARPA, and TRI hopes to use it to inform project evaluation decisions now.<br>
+It was developed by George H. Heilmeier at DARPA.<br>
 <p>
 New proposals should aim to answer the following questions:<br>
 <p>